Go Ad-Free

 Who Is Dr. Marty Makary?

 Dr. Makary has been a guest on The People’s Pharmacy.
 His latest book is Blind Spots: When Medicine Gets it Wrong and What It Means for Our Health.
-You can listen to our most recent interview and podcast (Show # 1400, September 19, 2024 titled Exposing Blind Spots) at this link.
+You can listen to this interview and podcast (Show # 1400, September 19, 2024 titled Exposing Blind Spots) at this link.

 You can also listen to another interview with Dr. Marty Makary (Show 1250: Antimicrobial Resistant Infections Could Be the Next Pandemic, May 7, 2024).
 Dr. Makary also participated in Show 934: What Are Hospitals Trying to Hide?
 If you scroll to the bottom of the show notes you will find a link to our podcast including the interview with Dr. Makary.